 On April 22, 2005, we also entered into a note amendment agreement with Hellman & Friedman, providing for the exchange by us of our \$240.0 million aggregate principal amount of 4.0% convertible subordinated notes due 2006 for \$240.0 million aggregate principal amount of 3.75% Series B Convertible Notes due 2012 (the "Series B Notes" and, together with the Series A Notes, the "Notes") and warrants (the "Series B Warrants" and, together with the Series A Warrants, the "Warrants") to purchase 2,753,448 shares of our common stock at \$14.50 per share.
 The Series B Notes will be convertible into our common stock, subject to certain adjustments and closing conditions, at a purchase price of \$14.50 per share, which would equal 16,551,724 shares.
-The Series B Warrants will be exercisable by Hellman & Friedman and their permitted transferees on or after April 22, 2006, or earlier under certain circumstances, and will terminate on December 8, 2008, unless earlier terminated in connection with the mandatory redemption of the Notes.
-The Series B Notes, Series B Warrants and the shares underlying the Series B Notes and Series B Notes and the Series B Warrants can only be transferred pursuant to an exemption to the Securities Act or if they are registered under the Securities Act.
+The Series B Warrants are exercisable by Hellman & Friedman and their permitted transferees on or after April 22, 2006 and will terminate on December 8, 2008, unless earlier terminated in connection with the mandatory redemption of the Notes.
+The Series B Notes, Series B Warrants and the shares underlying the Series B Warrants are not transferable without our consent until September 8, 2006.
+In addition, the Series B Notes, the Series B Warrants and the shares underlying the Series B Notes and the Series B Warrants can only be transferred pursuant to an exemption to the Securities Act or if they are registered under the Securities Act.